GitGudandGitmeSumH3lp/ToDoListApp/README.md

 ### A Full-Stack Kanban Productivity App

 > After a brutal, caffeine-fueled journey through the nine circles of debugging hell, solely because I am dumb, this project emerged.
 It's a testament to perseverance and a deep dive into what it takes to build a modern web application from the ground up.
-This isn't just a to-do list; it's a sleek, minimal, and fully functional productivity system designed for clarity and focus.

 ---

 ## Live Application